Educational Leadership and Policy Studies AMP

 3. Completion of the EDLP M.Ed.
 Graduate College Application Form online, which includes a written essay that matches their undergraduate program of study, professional experience and professional goals with the M.Ed. in EDLP; 3 letters of recommendation.

-4. Applications will be reviewed by program faculty and finalists will be interviewed.
+4. Applications will be reviewed by program faculty and finalists may be interviewed.

 Minimum Degree Requirements for the Degree of Master of Education